 Net income per ADS

-Weighted average number of shares outstanding used in computing net (loss)/income per share
+Weighted average number of ordinary shares and ordinary shares equivalents outstanding used in co

 Weighted average number of ADS outstanding used in computing net income per ADS

 Six months ended June 30,

 Cost of revenues